-Freight & Logistics Glossarycase
+Freight & Logistics Glossary

 Global logistics and freight forwarding seem to have their own language dedicated to complicated terminology.
 Here at Expeditors, we'll always be your top resource to navigating through the complexities of this industry.
 These are some terms used daily by our team for your reference broken down into clear and concise definitions.